Data Processing Agreement

 4) The option in Clause 11(a) of the Standard Contractual Clauses (Independent dispute resolution body) does not apply.

-6) In Clause 18 of the Standard Contractual Clauses (Choice of forum and jurisdiction), the Parties submit themselves to the jurisdiction of the courts of that country whose law applies according to clause 5 of this Schedule 3.
+6) In Clause 18 of the Standard Contractual Clauses (Choice of forum and jurisdiction), the Parties submit themselves to the jurisdiction of the courts of the Republic of Ireland.

 8) For the Purpose of Annex II of the Standard Contractual Clauses, Schedule 2 contains the technical and organizational measures.